Sylius/Sylius/docs/customization/api.rst

             <tag name="serializer.normalizer" />
     </service>

-Then we can add the new field.
+Then we can add the new field:

 .. code-block:: php